jasoncsmith/File-Uploader-API/README.md

 - File Name Illegal Characters
 - File Size
 - File Extension

+## Test File
+- Located here is a test file that you can use to simulate a file upload attack: https://github.com/jasoncsmith/File-Uploader-API/tree/main/docs/test-attack-file.txt
+- This test file has some DOM attacks as featured in the OWASP cheat sheet: https://cheatsheetseries.owasp.org/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.html

 ## TODO:
 Do not allow queueing of same file